A [Simple] Virtual Rotor Kit

 So if you're interested in gaining valuable insights into the relationship between measuring mechanical vibrations and rotor dynamics, join the VRK Project beta testing program today and take the first step towards enhancing your knowledge of rotating machinery dynamics.

-This free available demo version has been developed using reliable, and validated, open source tools.
-Mainly, PyChrono has been used as core library, alongside other well known python libraries like Numpy, Scipy and Matplotlib, in addition to FreeCAD, PySimpleGUI and Pyinstaller.
+This freely available version was developed using reliable and validated open-source tools.
+It primarily uses PyChrono as core library, alongside other well-known Python libraries such as Numpy, Scipy and Matplotlib, as well as FreeCAD, PySimpleGUI and Pyinstaller.

-By running this stand-alone version, user can be able to conduct tests to balance a rotor by means of a single balancing plane.
-Since vibration amplitudes measurements and a reference signal are “acquired”, user can decide what rotor balancing method will apply to find the proper solution.
-For instance, one typical solution method could be based on vibration amplitude and phase measurements (influence coefficient method), or only based on vibration amplitude (i.e. four-run balancing method).
+By running this stand-alone version, the user can conduct tests to balance a rotor using a single balancing plane.
+Since vibration amplitude measurements and a reference signal are “acquired”, the user can decide what rotor balancing method to apply to find the proper solution.
+For instance, one typical method could be based on vibration amplitude and phase measurements (influence coefficient method), or only based on vibration amplitude (i.e., four-run balancing method).

 The demo's installation for Windows is quite easy, you just follow these three simple steps: